WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed: Issue with generic CSS selector causing other WordPress admin UI to be revealed unintentionally.
+* Fixed: Issue with emails losing submitted information due to newly mismatched md5 hash values for each field.
+* Updated: Re-added outlines styles in a couple of places in admin area for accessibility sake.
+* Updated: Made form ID optional during contact addition method for site owners using plugin for comment/login page signups.

 = 1.4.0 =
 * Added: Various styling options during the form building process.
 * Added: Initial Akismet integration to help aid with spam submissions.